ilgan/R_Projects/HW6/HW6.md

 1. Character data
 -----------------

-We wil start from the loading the libraries for this excercise.
+We wil; start from the loading the libraries for this excercise.

 ``` r
 library(tidyverse)